 There are multiple different CBD skincare products to choose from, all of which may better suit different unique needs.
 For managing most skincare concerns, we recommend a high-quality full spectrum CBD oil or CBD-infused cream.

 Both products utilize the same wholesome ingredient—full spectrum CBD oil.
 The main difference between the two is the application technique, where as oil will go on thin and cover a larger area, and cream provides a thicker consistency appropriate for targeted applications.
 Oils are also useful for adding CBD to your current face serums, masks, or lotions to reap the benefits of CBD without giving up your favorite products.

 Many people find they still need a safe way to sudden flares in addition to a consistent CBD skincare routine as outlined above.
 For sudden skin flares, like inflammation, acne blemishes, or irritation due to chronic skin conditions, we recommend a CBD-infused balm, which provides a thick application that is often combined with high-quality MCT oil, an ingredient that aids the absorption of CBD in the body.

-You may find that multiple products fit into your skincare routine, and many people find that combination of products helps provide quick and consistent relief from many skin conditions.
-We’ve thoroughly tested many CBD skincare products, and below are the ones we’d recommend.
+You may find that multiple products fit into your skincare routine, and many people find that a combination of products helps provide quick and consistent relief from many skin conditions.

 What is the correct CBD dosage to help treat skincare concerns?